emanueldev1/Admin_web_panel/README.md

 then enter your domain and configure the panel with the requested data and restart the server the script you will get an error that a table is not found but don't worry as the script inserts it automatically and if you like you can restart the script again

+## What is the code is obfuscated?

+the code is obfuscated to prevent people from getting the code and use it to hack your server